Bintan Island: Infrastructure

-To meet the large developmental programme launched for the Bintan island, creation of modern infrastructure facilities began in 1991 itself with an investment of US $170 million.
+To meet the large developmental programme launched for the Bintan island, creation of modern infrastructure facilities began in 1991 itself with an investment of US$170 million.
 Since the island was approachable only by ferrying, priority was given to develop the Ferry terminal at Bandar Bentan Telani.
 There are now three Ferry Terminals (Sea Ports) and two Cargo Sea Ports with capacity of 10,000 to 12000 gross weight ton.
 Bintan now has an airport known as Raja Haji Fisabilillah Airport.
-Garuda Indonesia has plans to build a new airport hub on the island as a stop gap measure for Jakarta, and to compete with Lion Air's new hub at Hang Nadim Airport on neighboring Batam.
-One issue however is the region is saturated with airport capacity while land is scarce, as Singapore Changi Airport and Johor Bahru Senai Airport are nearby.
+Garuda Indonesia has plans to build a new airport hub on the island as a stop gap measure for Jakarta, and to compete with Lion Air's new hub at Hang Nadim International Airport on neighboring Batam.
+One issue however is the region is saturated with airport capacity while land is scarce, as Singapore Changi Airport and Johor Bahru Senai International Airport are nearby.

 Road within the island was also started and the first stretch of the 12.5 km, the east west arterial road was completed (out of the 35 km stretch planned in the ultimate stage).
 Branch roads were also built to land parcels allotted for resort development.
+There is also road connections to nearby towns such as Kijang.
 Within each land area allocated, the resort agencies constructed their own internal road network.
 Drinking water facilities were also created by constructing a reservoir of 5 million litres and a service reservoir of 1.5 million litres for supply to a water treatment plant.
 From this plant, potable water supply system has been created to all the resort areas.
 Electricity supply is also ensured through a Power generating plant of 18 MW plant with capacity to upgrade to 24 MW.
 Within each resort area water and power supply connections to the resorts are done by the resort agencies.
 The potable water that is supplied meets the WHO standards.
 Sewage Treatment is done in all the resorts through modular Sewage treatment plants.
 The recycled effluent is put to use for irrigation.
 Another important civic amenity attended is the disposal of solid waste.
 The solid waste is collected from the resorts.
 It is systematically disposed in a centralized sanitary landfill site.
 There are 15 banks, 7 hotels and 6 golf courses.
 Telecommunication Service facility available is the International Net Work.